 The definition of protected witness now brings the complainant of domestic violence within the protected witness scheme.
 This means that where a defendant is unrepresented, the complainant cannot cross-examine the victim unless such cross-examination is undertaken by a lawyer.

-Persons who are named in the order will also be covered by the protected witnesses scheme.
+Persons who are named in the order are also covered by the protected witnesses scheme.

 Are you a Coercive Control victim?
 Seek Help!